top of page

 • College selection and application assistance

-Students at Noble Academy learn more than just curriculum based content; they also learn a variety of academic, life, and social skills to be successful life-long learners.
-The Skill Building program involves:
+Students at Noble Academy learn more than just curriculum based content; they also learn a variety of academic and life skills to be successful life-long learners.
+The Skill Building (Lower School and Middle School) and Seminar (High School only) programs involve:

 • Opportunities for student involvement and leadership